TeachBooks/mirror_mude_book/book/time_series/acf.md

 height: 300px
 name: ACF_PSD
 ---
-Time series data, auto-covariance and its power spectral density plots of white noise above and colored noise (not purely random) below.
+Time series data, autocovariance and its power spectral density plots of white noise above and colored noise (not purely random) below.
 ```

 The PSD explains how the power (variance) of the signal is distributed over different frequencies.
 The PSD of a pure sine wave is flat except at its constituent frequency.